7 Case Studies Of Successful Candle & Home Fragrance Online eCommerce Stores

 The multi-brand approach includes:

-- Core candle line: Premium $36-48 candles
+- Core candle line: Premium USD $36-48 candles

 - Limited drops: Creating urgency through scarcity

-- Collaborations: Artist partnerships for special editions
+- Collaborations: Artist and brand partnerships for special editions

 Cross-Brand Synergies

-Founders Matthew Herman and David Kien explain their bootstrap approach: "We started Boy Smells in our kitchen...
-We put every cent of profit into more inventory".
+Founders Matthew Herman and David Kien explain their bootstrap approach: “We started Boy Smells in our kitchen.
+We put every cent of profit into more inventory.”

 Benefits of the portfolio model:

-- Shared infrastructure: Single fulfillment center for all brands
+- Shared infrastructure: Centralized fulfillment and operations

 - Marketing efficiency: Cross-promotion between product lines